RCSL-TCD/cpu_power_profiler/README.md

 sudo sh -c "echo 0 > /proc/sys/kernel/kptr_restrict"
 sudo sh -c "echo 0 > /proc/sys/kernel/perf_event_paranoid "
 ```
-## Specifiacally for Rocky 9 Linux users.
+## Specifiacally for Rocky 9  and Rocky Linux 8 Linux users.

 ●  Nuke — the VFX and film editing software from Foundry — versions 15 and 16 are supported only on Rocky 9 (64-bit), Windows 11 (64-bit), and macOS(Not supported by Intel® VTune™ Profiler, and therefore also not supported by the CPU Profiler tool).